Gordon loves cooking and experimenting with food. He loves making new dishes, particularly with unusual or underused ingredients.

-What are Lorne Sausages?
+What Are Lorne Sausages?

 Lorne sausages are a very unusual type of sausage, unique to Scotland and parts of the North of England.
 They are not only skinless but they are served as slices from what is a large block of sausage meat.
 Lorne sausages are for this reason very often known simply as sliced sausages and the slices can be either square or round in shape.
-Lorne sausages can either be made from minced/ground beef or pork but most often, they are produced from a combination of the two.
+Lorne sausages can either be made from minced/ground beef or pork but they are usually produced from a combination of the two.

 Commercially Produced Lorne Sausages

 Pictured to the right are a couple of Lorne sausages, as purchased from a Scottish butcher's shop/supermarket.
 As we will see, homemade Lorne sausages will have a very different appearance, as is often the case between mass-produced food and attempts to emulate the same at home.

 Sausages of all types of course have a bit of a bad reputation for the amount of fat and the quality of the ingredients which are often included in them.
 The Lorne sausages which I will proceed to make are made from the finest quality ingredients.

 The ingredients of the Lorne sausages which I make could not be simpler.
 They are as follows:

 - 1 lb minced/ground pork

 The ingredients to prepare the Lorne sausages should all be added to a large mixing bowl or basin.
 Although an attempt can be made to mix them with a spoon, there truly is no proper substitute for conducting this process by hand.
 This is because it is important to not only mix the ingredients together but to actually squeeze them together, so as that the meat becomes as compacted as possible.
 It is only in this way that the Lorne sausages will be able to be sliced and cooked effectively.
 This process should not be hurried and a few minutes should be taken to ensure that the ingredients form what is almost a dough-like consistency before they are transferred to the loaf tin.